BitcoinQnA/bitcoin-wallet-guide/_pages/hardware.md

 ## Bitbox02

 [BitBox02](https://shiftcrypto.shop/en/products/bitbox02-bitcoin-only-edition-pre-order-4/#carousel-example-generic) comes with a touch sensitive interface and when combined with the companion desktop app, makes the setup and interaction a breeze for beginners.
 The BitBox02 has to be plugged into a computer to function and as well as it's own companion desktop app (which offers coin control), also works with all popular desktop wallets.
+Users should ensure they manually write down their seed words upon setup, this is not enforced by the app.

 <img src="https://raw.githubusercontent.com/BitcoinQnA/bitcoin-wallet-guide/master/images/bixbox02.png" class=responsive width="300" height="150" maxheight="150">